Steps to perform on primary domain controller (DC)

 In Comments, type Windows XP SP3 captured image of reference computer (Home-XPSP3-Ref01) used to deploy to target computers, and then click Next.

-In Specify an existing ConfigMgr client package, click Browse.
+Client Package In Specify an existing ConfigMgr client package, click Browse.

 In the Select a Package dialog box, click Configuration Manager Client Upgrade, and then click OK.